masterbioinfo/projetwalker/Doc/GUItutorial.md

 3. Titration curves

 The third tab displays the curve graphs.
-On top of the plot, the user can choose the residue number to display the curve.
-To display the curve of a residue not included in the filtered set, please uncheck the filtered residue option.
+On top of the plot, the user can choose the **residue number** to display the curve.
+To display the curve of a residue not included in the filtered set, please uncheck the **filtered residue option**.

 4. Protein 3D representation